earthly/earthly/docs/cloud/satellites/gha-runners.md

 Then it stores the encrypted token on our end (we will use it every time a new job event is processed).

 ### GitHub token
-Follow the [official docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for detailed information on how to create a GitHub PAT.
+Follow the [official docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for detailed information on how to create a GitHub token.

 #### Expiration time
 Important: The token is used during the configuration process and _each time_ a job event is received -- be sure to set the expiration time accordingly.